aubreyrjones/qwerk/README.md

 Additional help can be gotten with the `--help` argument to qwerk, as well as `qwerk $command --help` for help on specific commands (note that the command is the word directly after `qwerk`).

 * `qwerk id new` - create a new QwerkID file in your home directory.
 This file will identify you and permit you to sign requirements.
 Do *not* share this file, but do copy it between different work machines you use.
 Do *not* forget your password!
 It may be best to make it long (like a sentence), and write it down somewhere safe.

+* `qwerk init $project_name $requirements_directory $output_directory` - creates a new Qwerkfile and basic requirements directory structure based on the arguments given on the commandline.

 * `qwerk id join` - when run from within a qwerk project directory, adds your name and public key to the project as a signer.